Borovaneca/Sentinel/README.md

       ```

 3. **Configure the Bot:**
-    - Rename `config.example.properties` to `config.properties` and add your bot token and other configuration details.
+    - Ajust `application.properties` and add your bot token and other configuration details.

 4. **Run the Bot:**
     ```bash
-    java -jar target/anti-phishing-discord-bot.jar
+    java -jar target/sentinel.jar
     ```

 ### Usage